CRUISR: 2016

-On May 4, bassist Kyle Cook departed from the band to focus on his graphic design career.
+On May 4, bassist Kyle Cook departed from the band to focus on his design career.
 They announced this via the band's Facebook account.

 On July 17, they released a brand new 2-track single titled "Throw Shade", which also includes a b-side, "Moving to Neptune".

 Starting May 11, CRUISR supported PVRIS on a full U.S. tour along with Lydia.

 On Nov 19, CRUISR supported AGAINST THE CURRENT on their "In Our Bones" North America tour.

 2018

 In March and April, CRUISR supported Matt & Kim on the first leg of their North American tour.

 On April 19, CRUISR released their first single since 2016 titled 'Mind Eraser', which was featured on Spotify's New Music Friday playlist.